derek-watson14/Thunderstruck/Project_Planning/SQL_TESTING.md

         ```
 <br>

-- **NOTE:** Other methods that access data from the cards table include Deck Overview, Edit Deck and Study Deck.
+- **NOTE:** Deck Overview and Study Deck also access the Card table.
 These methods and their tests are reviewed in the **Decks Table** section above.
 <br>